emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Warrior
 In your younger days, you waded into battle as a mercenary, a warrior defending a nomadic people, or a member of a militia or army.
 You might have wanted to break out from the regimented structure of these forces, or you could have always been as independent a warrior as you are now.

 Choose two ability boosts.
-One must be to Strength or Constitution, and one is a free ability boost.
+One must be to Might or Might, and one is a free ability boost.

 You're proficient in the Athletics skill, the Warfare lore skill, and four Skills of your choice.
 You gain the Impressice Display Talent and two other Talents of your choice.